Stenosing Tenosynovitis: Trigger finger treatment without surgery

 - In contrast, 1,343 fingers had been given a corticosteroid injection before surgery.
 These patients developed 11 deep (0.8%) and 24 superficial (1.8%) infections.

-- Average time from corticosteroid injection to trigger release surgery was shorter for fingers that developed a deep infection (63 days) compared with those that developed no infection (183 days).
+- The average time from corticosteroid injection to trigger release surgery was shorter for fingers that developed a deep infection (63 days) compared with those that developed no infection (183 days).

-- The risk for developing a deep infection in patients who were operated on within 90 days of an injection (8 infections in 395 fingers) was increased compared with patients who were operated on greater than 90 days after an injection (3 infections in 948 fingers).
+- The risk for developing a deep infection in patients who were operated on within 90 days of injection (8 infections in 395 fingers) was increased compared with patients who were operated on greater than 90 days after injection (3 infections in 948 fingers).

-Conclusions: Preoperative corticosteroid injections are associated with a small but statistically significantly increased rate of deep infection after trigger finger release surgery.
-The risk for postoperative deep infection seems to be time dependent and greater when injections are performed within 90 days of surgery, especially in the 31- to 90-day postinjection period.
+Conclusions: Preoperative corticosteroid injections are associated with a small but statistically significant increased rate of deep infection after trigger finger release surgery.
+The risk for postoperative deep infection seems to be time-dependent and greater when injections are performed within 90 days of surgery, especially in the 31- to 90-day post-injection period.

 Percutaneous Release of the Trigger Finger

 A recommended surgery for trigger finger is the Percutaneous Release.
 Many surgeons do not like this surgery as they prefer an open surgery.
 In the Percutaneous Release procedure, a needle is used to go into the A1 pulley and shave down the tendon.
 In open surgery, an incision is made to open up the hand so the surgeon can explore if there are more problems present.
 Like ligament damage.

 A February 2019 study in the journal Cureus (7) suggested that the main drawback to Percutaneous Release is that the trigger finger returns.
 Here is a summary of this study:

 - In this study, patients with trigger fingers who underwent percutaneous release operations were evaluated for short and long-term outcomes.

-- The thirty-nine patients (avergae age 54) of this study were evaluated for digital nerve injury (hypoesthesia), recurrence, painful scar, and tendon rupture.
+- The thirty-nine patients (average age 54) of this study were evaluated for digital nerve injury (hypoesthesia), recurrence, painful scar, and tendon rupture.

 Results in the 39 patients: